If you go to Spain, you will soon come to understand that it is divided up into different regions, which are known as Autonomous Regions.

 Provinces: Alicante, Castellón de la Plana, Valencia

-Valencia, the capital city, is also known for its beauty, and for being home to the city of science, a huge museum.
+Valencia, the capital city, is also known for its beauty, and for being home to the City of Arts and Sciences.

 Valencia is also the region home to Spain’s famous paella, and home to an annual celebration known as “Las Fallas de Valencia”, in which tradition, art, and satire come together, under the light of thousands of fireworks.